 This systematic review spanned studies on various forms of intermittent fasting, including caloric restriction, alternate-day fasting, time-restricted eating, and the Ramadan model of intermittent fasting.

-These mixed results hint at the personalized nature of intermittent fasting's impact on our brain health, influenced by factors like the type of fasting, individual health conditions, and even the duration of fasting.
+These mixed results hint at the personalized nature of intermittent fasting's impact on brain health, which is influenced by factors like the type of fasting, individual health conditions, and even the duration of fasting.

-In a society grappling with rising rates of cognitive decline and neurological disorders, the potential of intermittent fasting to naturally boost BDNF levels and cognitive functions is an exciting prospect.
-It underscores the importance of dietary and lifestyle choices in not just physical health but also in safeguarding our mental acuity and emotional well-being.
+In a society grappling with rising rates of cognitive decline and neurological disorders, intermittent fasting's potential to naturally boost BDNF levels and cognitive functions is an exciting prospect.
+It underscores the importance of dietary and lifestyle choices in safeguarding not just physical health but also mental acuity and emotional well-being.

 Harnessing the Benefits